RasaHQ/rasa-nlu-examples/docs/docs/featurizer/gensim.md

-This pages discusses some properties of the `GensimFeaturizer`.
+This page discusses some properties of the `GensimFeaturizer`.
 Note that this featurizer is a *dense* featurizer.

 Gensim is a popular python library that makes it relatively easy to